ayman-kamruddin/LiDAR-Camera-Fusion/README.md

 4. The projected LiDAR points onto the image will be saved as `projected_points.jpg`.

+5. The complete calibration parameter set, required to reproduce fused images or colored pointclouds, will be saved as `calibration_parameters.json`.

 ## Repository Structure

 - `src/`: Contains the source code files.